mmsmhh/Piano-using-virtual-keyboard/README.md

 <h1 align="center"> Virtual Piano Keyboard 🎹 </h1>

 # Project Overview
 #### An Implementation of a Virtual Piano Keyboard on a NON-Touchable Screen 🖥 .
-We output 8 Piano Tiles on the screen and when pressing one tile an visual effect happen then the corresponding sensor sends it's signal to our FGPA then you hear the corresponding sound 🎶 .
+We output 8 Piano Tiles on the screen and when pressing one tile an visual effect happen then the corresponding sensor sends it's signal to our FPGA then you hear the corresponding sound 🎶 .
 The project is implemented using Verilog and FPGA.

 ## MileStones:
 - [x] Milestone 1: Verilog Implementation